Avoidance Loops and Unmet Needs

 Understand why avoidance hides real needs and how to stop.

-being delayed
+Nothing is being delayed here.

-There is no
+There is no timeline slipping away.

-The sign stays
+The sign stays blank because no instruction is needed.

-This pause is
+This pause is complete on its own.

 Reframe pause with DojoWell.